-- Remove the oven door from any unused appliance if it is to be stored or discarded. - IMPORTANT-Do not attempt to operate the oven during a power failure.
+• IMPORTANT-Do not attempt to operate the oven during a power failure.
 If the power fails, always turn the oven off.
 If the oven is not turned off and the power resumes, the oven may begin to operate again.
 Food left unattended could catch fire or spoil.

-AWARNING Use Proper Flame Size-Adjust flame size so it does not extend beyond the edge of the utensil.
+A WARNING Use Proper Flame Size-Adjust flame size so it does not extend beyond the edge of the utensil.
 The use of undersized utensils will exposed a portion of the burner flame to direct contact and may result in ignition of clothing.
 Proper relationship of utensil to flame will also improve efficiency.

-A WARNING Do not use stove top grills on the burner grates of your sealed gas burners.
+⚠ WARNING Do not use stove top grills on the burner grates of sealed gas burners.
 If you use a stove top grill on a sealed gas burner, it will cause incomplete combustion and can result in exposure to carbon monoxide levels above allowable current standards.
 This can be hazardous to your health.